 Understand the habits and customs of the country

 Each country has its own culture and habits which in turn affects purchasing behaviors.
 So while the Americans have their “Black Friday”, the Chinese consumerist madness is fully expressed on November 11, a day where we celebrate ‘singles day’.
 This is the day of all records for online sales: the total amount of purchases made by the Chinese during this one day has exceeded $ 10 billion last year.

 Branding is King for E-Commerce in China

 Branding is everything in China, the Chinese buy brands.
-This is a society fixated on status and how they are perceived, the number one way to denote this is through purchasing choices.
-As previously stated some 80% of brands were refused from Tmall, why?
+This is a society fixated on the status and how they are perceived, the number one way to denote this is through purchasing choices.
+As previously stated some 80% of brands were refused by Tmall, why?
 Because they lacked brand awareness.